rvernica/scidb-examples/docker-image/README.md

 # Docker Image Example

 The provided [Dockerfile](Dockerfile) builds a [Docker](https://www.docker.com/) image for SciDB `15.12`.
 The Dockerfile follows, step by step, the instructions provided in the official documentation, [SciDB Community Edition Installation Guide](https://paradigm4.atlassian.net/wiki/display/ESD/SciDB+Community+Edition+Installation+Guide).
+See [Unleashing SciDB in a Docker Container](http://rvernica.github.io/2016/06/docker-image) for more details.

 The image is space *inefficient* (its size is `6GB`) and does *not* follow the Dockerfile best practices.
 This image is just an example.
 More efficient SciDB Docker images are available in the [docker-library](/rvernica/docker-library/tree/master/scidb) repository.